If you have been asked to be a Guarantor you are probably a parent or close relative/friend of a student.

 What if I change my mind?

-If you have signed a Guarantor agreement and no longer wish to be the guarantor for the tenancy, then the tenant must find someone else to take over the Guarantor's agreement.
+If you have co-signed the Tenancy agreement and no longer wish to be the guarantor for the tenancy, then the tenant must find someone else to take over the Guarantor's agreement.
 As the current guarantor, you will still be liable for all payments until this has been done.
 This is whether or not the person has moved into the room.

 What do you do with my data?